sparameswaran/airway-shipment-orchestrator/README.md

   * `SAWBProcessorStateMachine3` handles generation of the Airway Shipment Bill using Lambda function `AirwayShipmentGeneratorFunction` (the shipment bill gets saved in `AirwaysShipmentDetail` table in DynamoDB) and then checks if inventory is available for that shipment for default supplier and switches the supplier as necessary before passing to another Map step that iterates over the individual shipment entries that are being sent via UPS to the same address.
   * For each shipment, a message is published to the `ShipmentCarrierTopic` Topic that allows the actual carrier to handle the shipping.
 The Topic publishes to `ShipmentCarrierQueue` which gets picked by a lambda that in turn triggers UPS Carrier Shipping related workflow service.
   * `UPSShipmentHandlerStateMachine5` gets invoked to handle the Airways shipment bill and record, calls the UPS service and the results get saved in `UPSTracking` table.
   * All the Shipment records with associated UPS or other carrier shipment labels are saved in DynamoDB `ShipmentRecord` table.
 There is a separate `UPSTracking` table that has the individual tracker id along with related shipping record id.
+Heavy writes and reads in DynamoDB can result in throttling as DynamoDB atempts to scale the table (when using on-demand capacity).
+Code attempts to retry with increasing backoff rates.
 * Any repeat submissions to the Aggregation Step Function for an already processed address will return with no operations.

 ## Requirements